-- A. Utilize a variety of surface enrichment techniques. - B. Produce a variety of shapes using various wheel-throwing and handbuilding techniques. - C. Experiment with various surface-texturing techniques with an educated awareness of the drying stages of the clay. - D. Properly apply glaze to a clay body at an advanced level. - E. Apply various glazing, construction, and/or throwing techniques as described in researched materials. - F. Identify spiritual analogies as they relate to the wheel-throwing process.
+- A. Throw a cylinder with an even wall thickness. - B. Produce a variety of shapes using various wheel-throwing and handbuilding techniques. - C. Experiment with various surface-texturing techniques with an educated awareness of the drying stages of the clay. - D. Properly apply glaze to a clay body. - E. Apply various glazing, construction, and/or throwing techniques as described in researched materials. - F. Identify spiritual analogies as they relate to the wheel-throwing process.